On graphs with large third eigenvalue: Extremising over weighted graphs

 If this is non-positive, then applying this operation to each row which is equal to the $j$-th row of $ $ gives another simple minimiser and strictly reduces the total number of distinct rows (contradicting maximality).
-Otherwise, this quantity is negative and so switching the roles of $i$ and $j$ in the above (i.e. copying the row $j$ into row $i$ and column $j$ into row $i$) yields:
+Otherwise, this quantity is negative and so switching the roles of $i$ and $j$ in the above yields:

 so applying this operation to each copy of row $i$ strictly decreases $\lambda_n$ and the number of distinct rows of $ $, again contradicting maximality.
 We thus have that all rows of $ $ are equal.
 The same holds for $ $. \end{proof} \begin{claim} There exists a simple minimiser of the above form with each row of $ $ of the form: